coreruleset/coreruleset/CONTRIBUTING.md

 To summarize: **be very mindful about when and why you use lazy quantifiers in your regular expressions**.

+### Possessive Quantifiers and Atomic Groups

+Lazy and greedy matching change the order in which a regular expression engine processes a regular expression.
+However, the order of execution does not influence the backtracking behavior of backtracking engines.

+Possessive quantifiers (e.g., `x++`) and atomic groups (e.g., `(?>x)`) are tools that can be used to prevent a backtracking engine from backtracking.
+They _can_ be used for performance optimization but are only supported by backtracking engines and, therefore, are not permitted in CRS rules.

 ### Writing Regular Expressions for Non-Backtracking Compatibility

 Traditional regular expression engines use backtracking to solve some additional problems, such as finding a string that is preceded or followed by another string.
 While this functionality can certainly come in handy and has its place in certain applications, it can also lead to performance issues and, in uncontrolled environments, open up possibilities for attacks (the term "[ReDoS](https://en.wikipedia.org/wiki/ReDoS)" is often used to describe an attack that exhausts process or system resources due to excessive backtracking).